JakeSteam/blog-programming/_drafts/2022-09-22-counting-pixel-colours-in-an-image.md

 [![initial view of data](/assets/images/2022/colours-initial.png)](/assets/images/2022/colours-initial.png)

 Here's where we get our first red flag.
-The data looks OK at a glance, but eventually you may notice the data's keys (e.g. each colour) are named as the CSS code required to display them on screen.
+The data looks OK at first glance, but eventually you may notice the data's keys (e.g. each colour) are named as the CSS code required to display them on screen.
 This works fine if we only ever want to show these colours on the website, but we want to extract all the data, preferably as standard hex codes!

 ## Converting the raw data